Aayush518/artistic_text_generation_project/README.md

 ## Enhancements

 This is a basic example of an artistic text generation project.
-You can further enhance the project by adding features like:
+We can further enhance the project by adding features like:
 - Improved UI and styling.
 - User authentication and saved text generation history.
 - Multiple text sources and styles for generation.